cwaltregny/USDA_Plants/README.md

 3. Modelling and Evaluation
 4. Conclusion

-Instead of just trying different number of clusters to see which one should be used, we'll try to assess it by exploring different methods.
+Instead of just trying different number of clusters to see which one should be used, we'll try to assess the optimal one using the Elbow method (for the KMeans algorithm) or by plotting the dendrogram (for the hierarchical agglomerative one).